 Independence Day: December 12, 1963 (Jamhuri Day) – Independence from British colonial rule.

-Industry: Small-scale consumer goods (plastic, furniture), agricultural products processing, oil refining, cement
+Industry: Tourism, small-scale consumer goods (plastic, furniture), agricultural products processing, oil refining, cement.

 Agriculture: Tea, coffee, corn, wheat, dairy products, sugar cane, pineapples.